Larissa-Developers/prizy_landing/README.md

 ## Contribute

 You check the project backlog at our [Trello](https://trello.com/b/rJL4xrcH/prizy-web).
 If you would like to work on something, feel free to assign it to yourself and create a PR to this repo.
+You can find a nice article on how to create a Pull Request (PR) and contribute back to repo [here](https://www.digitalocean.com/community/tutorial_series/an-introduction-to-open-source).

 ### Why Gabsby?